nibla007/mataffaren-case/readme.md

 - Checks if the current product is on a campaign
 - If the current product and the next product are on campaign, continue to the next iteration
 - If the first product's priceValue is greater than the second product's priceValue, fail the test
-- If the prices are not in ascending order, fail the test
+- If the prices are not sorted in ascending order, fail the test

-## 6 | Test pastej price-desc
+## 6 | Test price-desc

 ### Product prices should be sorted in descending order (version 1)

-Tests that the first product's price(a)(index 0) is greater than or equal to the second product's price(a)(index 1), and it compares it this way on all products in the sub category Pastej och paté to ensure that there are no <span style="color:red">anomalies</span>.
+Tests that the first product's price(a) is greater than or equal to the second product's price(b), and it compares it this way on all products in a sub category to ensure that there are no <span style="color:red">anomalies</span>.

 ```
 11, a: 14.5 is greater than or equal to b: 14.5